 Pilot Metropolitan F & Pelikan 4001 Brilliant Black ink in a Canson Art Book Universal sketchbook (The pigment separates a bit into green and purplish gray when water is introduced.)

 This effect becomes especially cool with darker color ink where more of the actual tone of the ink is revealed by watering it down, while the crisp dark lines provide structure.
-I've only tested it with a couple of shades so far, but I have a few others I expect to look pretty interesting with this technique.

 Online Vision and Rohrer & Klingner Alt-Bordeaux ink in a Handbook Journal